Tutorial on amortized optimization: Amortized optimization foundations

 \begin{definition} An \emph{amortized optimization method} to solve \cref{eq:opt} can be represented by $\gA\defeq (f, \gY, \gX, p(x), \hat y_\theta, \gL)$, where $f: \gY\times\gX \rightarrow \R$ is the unconstrained \emph{objective} to optimize, $\gY$ is the \emph{domain}, $\gX$ is the \emph{context space}, $p(x)$ is the \emph{probability distribution over contexts} to optimize, $\hat y_\theta: \gX\rightarrow \gY$ is the \emph{amortization model} parameterized by $\theta$ which is learned by optimizing a \emph{loss} defined on all the components $\gL(f, \gY, \gX, p(x), \hat y_\theta)$. \end{definition}

-The objective $f$ and domain $\gY$ arise from the problem setting along with the context space $\gX$ and distribution over it $p(x)$, and the remaining definitions of the model $\hat y_\theta$ and loss $\gL$ are application-specific design decisions that \cref{sec:model,sec:learning} opens up. \Cref{fig:overview} illustrates these components.
+The objective $f$ and domain $\gY$ arise from the problem setting along with the context space $\gX$ and distribution over it $p(x)$, and the remaining definitions of the model $\hat y_\theta$ and loss $\gL$ are application-specific design decisions that \cref{sec:model,sec:learning} opens up.
+These sections present the modeling and loss foundations for the core problem in \cref{def:amor} agnostic of specific downstream applications that will use them.
+The key choices highlighted in \cref{fig:foundations} are how much information 1) the model $\hat y_\theta$ has about the objective $f$ (fully- vs.~semi-amortized), and 2) the loss has about the true solution $y^\star$ (regression- vs.~objective-based). \Cref{fig:overview} instantiates these components for amortizing the control of a robotic system.
 The model $\hat y_\theta$ solves the solution mapping $y^\star$ simultaneously for all contexts.
-We also usually (informally) assume the solution mapping $y^\star$ to be almost-everywhere smooth and well-behaved.
+The methods here usually assume the solution mapping $y^\star$ to be almost-everywhere smooth and well-behaved.
 The best modeling approach is an open research topic as there are many tradeoffs, and many specialized insights from the application domain can significantly improve the performance.
 The generalization capacity along with the model's convergence guarantees are challenging topics which \cref{sec:generalization} covers in more detail.

 \textbf{Origins of the term ``amortization'' for optimization.} The word ``amortization'' generally means to spread out costs and thus ``amortized optimization'' usually means to spread out computational costs of the optimization process.
-The term originated in the variational inference community for inference optimization \citep{kingma2013auto,rezende2014stochastic,stuhlmuller2013learning,gershman2014amortized,webb2017faithful,ravi2018amortized,cremer2018inference,wu2020meta}, and is used more generally in \citep{xue2020amortized,sercu2021neural,xiao2021amortized}. \citet[p.~28]{marino2021learned} give further background on the origins and uses of amortization.
+The term originated in the variational inference community for inference optimization \citep{kingma2013auto,rezende2014stochastic,stuhlmuller2013learning,gershman2014amortized,webb2017faithful,ravi2018amortized,cremer2018inference,wu2020meta}, and is used more generally in \citet{xue2020amortized,sercu2021neural,xiao2021amortized}. \citet[p.~28]{marino2021learned} give further background on the origins and uses of amortization.
+Concurrent to these developments, other communities have independently developed amortization methods without referring to them by the same terminology and analysis, such as in reinforcement learning, policy optimization, and sparse coding --- \cref{sec:apps} connects all of these under \cref{def:amor}.